neha-kay/Kiko-plus/_posts/2017-07-01-daily-musings.md

 I guess the reason I find blog-making fun, why I've been able to get super into it, is because I _love_ distilling things.
 Blog-writing (e.g. pretending people out there actually want to read what you're writing) allows me to engage hours on end in this distillation process of converting a nebulous mental schema into a concrete written one with the satisfaction of knowing other people will be helped by it.

+<h3 style="color:#6495ed;"> Not My Circus . . . | August 7, 2017 </h3>

+> > "Not my circus, not my monkeys"

+-- An old Polish proverb

+An epic saying, which, as [explained by Robert Osowiecki](https://www.quora.com/What-does-the-Polish-proverb-not-my-circus-not-my-monkeys-mean){:target="_blank"} means:

+“I won’t interfere or bother myself with trouble in a place I don’t belong to or have no authority — it’s someone else’s job to deal with this”

+<h3 style="color:#6495ed;"> Anxiety v.
+Action | August 6, 2017 </h3>

+> "Antidote to anxiety is action"

 <h3 style="color:#6495ed;"> On Writing | August 5, 2017 </h3>

 When writing happens naturally, forget everything else, and write.